 Care provided at The Taylor House Community is currently confined to the custodial level of care (Adult Care Home).
-Care provided at the Western North Carolina Community is confined to the custodial level of care (Adult Care Home) and nursing care.
-No Continuing Care Agreements involving independent living residences are currently provided for residents at these Communities.
+No Continuing Care Agreements involving independent living residences are currently provided for residents at this Community.
 Continuing care contracts, involving independent living, are provided only for those residents entering independent living apartments at the Brookridge Retirement Community and The Gardens of Taylor Glen Retirement Community.
-The contracts for independent living apartments and adult care home and nursing care beds at the Brookridge Retirement Community are attached as Attachments IV through VI.
+The contracts for independent living apartments and adult care home and nursing care beds at the Brookridge Retirement Community are attached as Attachment IV through VI.